klaaspieter/asdf-xcode/README.md

 Xcode plugin for [asdf] version manager

 ⚠️ Work in progress.
+This supports downloading and installing Xcodes but not setting their version using `.tool-versions`.
 See [#2] for more information.
+In the meantime I suggest using [xcodes] combined with [chxcode].

 ## Install